Graduate School Application Process

 Timing

-• The Fall application deadline for many Graduate School programs is January 15, but be sure to confirm with your program of interest since deadlines may vary.
+• The Fall application deadlines are different for each academic department.
+Deadlines range from December 1 to January 15.
+Be sure to confirm with your program of interest since deadlines may vary.

 Application Fee